Artemis: Minor myths

-In one version, Artemis, along with her mother Leto, stood before Zeus with tearful eyes while Apollo pleaded with him to release Prometheus (the god who had stolen fire from the gods, give them to humans, and was subsequently chained in the Caucasus with an eagle feasting on his liver each day for punishment) from his eternal torment.
-Moved, Zeus agreed instantly and commanded Heracles to free Prometheus.
+In a story from Valerius Flaccus, Artemis and her mother Leto stood before Zeus with tearful eyes while Apollo pleaded with him to release Prometheus (the god who had stolen fire from the gods, given it to humans, and been chained in the Caucasus with an eagle feasting on his liver each day as punishment).
+Moved, Zeus agreed and commanded Heracles to free Prometheus.

-The Death of Adonis, by Giuseppe Mazzuoli, 1709.
-Hermitage Museum, Saint Petersburg, Russia.

 In some versions of the story of Adonis, Artemis sent a wild boar to kill him as punishment for boasting that he was a better hunter than her.
 In other versions, Artemis killed Adonis for revenge.
 In later myths, Adonis is a favorite of Aphrodite, who was responsible for the death of Hippolytus, who had been a hunter of Artemis.
 Therefore, Artemis killed Adonis to avenge Hippolytus's death.
 In yet another version, Adonis was not killed by Artemis, but by Ares as punishment for being with Aphrodite.

 When two of her hunting companions who had sworn to remain chaste and be devoted to her, Rhodopis and Euthynicus, fell in love with each other and broke their vows in a cavern, Artemis turned Rhodopis into a fountain inside that very cavern as punishment.
 The two had fallen in love not on their own but only after Eros had struck them with his love arrows, commanded by his mother Aphrodite, who had taken offence in that Rhodopis and Euthynicus rejected love and marriage in favour of a chaste life.

 In Nonnus's Dionysiaca, Aura, the daughter of Lelantos and Periboia, was a companion of Artemis.
 When out hunting one day with Artemis, she asserts that the goddess's voluptuous body and breasts are too womanly and sensual, and doubts her virginity, arguing that her own lithe body and man-like breasts are better than Artemis's and a true symbol of her own chastity.
 In anger, Artemis asks Nemesis for help to avenge her dignity.
 Nemesis agrees, telling Artemis that Aura's punishment will be to lose her virginity, since she dared question that of Artemis.
 Nemesis then arranges for Eros to make Dionysus fall in love with Aura.
 Dionysus intoxicates Aura and rapes her as she lies unconscious, after which she becomes a deranged killer.
 While pregnant, she tries to kill herself or cut open her belly, as Artemis mocks her over it.
 When she bore twin sons, she ate one, while the other, Iacchus, was saved by Artemis.